Hawthorn Football Club: History

 Hawthorn's first reserves side was fielded in 1924 in Division 2 of the Victorian Junior Football Association (VJFA), with the team known as the Hawthorn Junior Football Club.
 The club defeated in the semi-final AND again in the challenge final.
 They were defeated by Division 1 minor premiers South Melbourne District in the grand final.

 Hawthorn first fielded a side in the VFL seconds in 1925, the same year they entered the VFL.

 The reserve team's first flag was won in 1958, when they held onto a winning lead by defeating Collingwood by four points.
 Gary Young kicked four goals, while Elward kicked two.
 Horace Edmonds was the coach.

 In 1959, the reserves side went back-to-back after defeating Fitzroy by 31 points.

 The side's third premiership came in 1972, with a team that contained four of the previous years senior premiership players, Geoff Angus, Ken Beck, Michael Porter and Ray Wilson.
 Up and coming future club champions Michael Moncrieff, Michael Tuck, Kelvin Matthews and Alan Goad were instrumental in the match.
 The Hawks led all day before Melbourne hit the front with two minutes to go, a late goal to Fitzgerald won the game.
 Wayne Bevan kicked 4 goals for the winners.

 In 1985, the reserves team's fourth and final premiership contained future premiership players in James Morrissey, Greg Dear, Peter Curran, Chris Wittman and Paul Abbott, as well as Hawthorn veterans Peter Knights, Gary Buckenara, Rodney Eade and Colin Robertson, and in his only year at the club, Steve Malaxos.
 Buckenara kicked 8 goals.

 The reserves side's last grand final appearance came in 1997, when the side were defeated by Richmond by 44 points.

 Starting in 2000, Hawthorn has been affiliated with the Box Hill Football Club in the Victorian Football League.
 Under the affiliation, Hawthorn players who are not selected in the AFL can play alongside Box Hill senior players in the VFL competition.
 The clubs have a strong affiliation, with Box Hill changing its club nickname from Mustangs to Hawks when the sides affiliated.
-Box Hill has won three premierships since the affiliation began (2001, 2013 and 2018).
+Box Hill has won four premierships since the affiliation began (2001, 2013, 2018 and 2026).